15 Common Mortgage Terms To Know

 If the mortgage you choose doesn’t require an escrow account, the Consumer Financial Protection Bureau (CFPB) suggests you ask for one.
 Paying as you go makes it easier to budget for these expenses, rather than coming up with the money for the tax bill or insurance premium all at once.

 In the past, lenders gave applicants something called a “good faith estimate,” which listed settlement charges and mortgage terms.
 As of October 2015, the CFPB instituted a new version called a “loan estimate.”
-Part of the CFPB’s “Know Before You Owe” program, the loan estimate is a simpler way for consumers to understand the total cost of a mortgage and to shop for the best loans.
+Part of the CFPB’s “Know Before You Owe” program, the loan estimate is a simpler way for consumers to understand the total cost of a mortgage and to shop for their best loans.

 Lenders have three business days to provide the loan estimate to applicants.
 Among other things, it explains the specified loan amount, interest rate (including the APR), estimated monthly payments, estimated assessments, insurance and taxes, and the estimated cash needed at closing.